 - Cover at least half your plate with fruits and veggies at two meals and/or snacks each day.

 - While fresh fruits and vegetables are best, preserving produce at its freshest is a great way to preserve its nutrients, so frozen and canned produce are a-okay if fresh isn’t an option.

 - You may include dried fruit in limited quantities, but look for the kind without sulfites or added sugar.
 Dried fruit has more concentrated sugar than fresh fruit, so choose dried figs, pears, peaches and currants, as they have the most fiber, and don’t eat too much.

 - Jam, jelly, preserves and marmalade don’t count.
-They contain a lot of added sugar, and your body thinks it has just eaten a pixie stick.
+They contain a lot of added sugar, and your body doesn’t differentiate these from a handful of candy.